 Source: Michael Winter, “Flesh-rotting ‘krokodil’ drug emerges in USA,” USA Today, September 26, 2013.

 Internet security threat researchers identified Russian hackers who are offering access to malware-infected computers for rent.
 According to Webroot, the cost to rent a botnet depends on where the infected computers are located.
+These botnets can be used a various purposes, but are mostly used to attack servers in a distributed denial-of-service (DDos) attack.

 The price to rent 1,000 infected computers in the United States costs $180.
 If the hosts are located in the United Kingdom, the price is $240.
 France and Russia both costs $200, Canada costs $270, and 1,000 infected computers located around the world costs $35.
 There is a daily limit of 20,000 hosts.